 Are you going to be staying in a city or do you plan on discovering less inhabited parts of Australia?

 If you plan on staying in a city for the majority of your time, all providers can be used as the connection and cell service will be great and you can find free Wifi hotspots anywhere.
 You will not have to opt for packages with too much data or Telstra’s full package.
-Instead you can use the smaller packages!
+Instead you can use the smaller and cheaper packages!

 If you plan on doing a big road trip, a couple of weeks in the desert, Cape York, Tasmania and all the less inhabited areas, you will at least need to get an Optus coverage, which will not always be ideal, or, the best option, a Telstra coverage, which is the only provider to cover 98% of the country.

 As soon as you have answered all five of these questions, you will have to compare various offers.
 In order to do that, you have the option of going from one provider to the next in a mall and writing down the different packages and their prices before comparing them.